YourBoyConnor/notes/README.md

 # notes
-Connor Pymm's personal notes for personal coding growth and proof of competency for employers.
+Connor Pymm's notes for personal coding growth and proof of competency for employers.